-Complaining About Things You Haven't Paid For: The updates (small and big alike) Valve makes to TF2 are free unless explicitly stated to be otherwise; this includes EVERY update in the first three years of the game's release.
+Complaining About Things You Haven't Paid For: The updates (small and big alike) Valve makes to TF2 are all free unless you opt to pay for it (To get a new item from the Mann Co. store or play Mann versus Machine in Mann Up mode); this includes EVERY update in the last seven years of the game's release.
 Still, the stream of complaints never ever stops.

 Now that TF2 is free-to-play, people are complaining about things they HAVE paid for!
-Specifically, people think that this is a huge slap in the face to anyone who paid for the game and that they are entitled to a full refund since the game they bought four years ago is now free.
-Then again, this is coming from /v/, who are generally unhappy paying for anything, especially anything related to video games.
+Specifically, people thought that going Free to Play was a huge slap in the face to anyone who paid for the game and that they were entitled to a full refund since the game they bought four years ago is now free.
+Then again, this was coming from /v/, who are generally unhappy paying for anything, especially anything related to video games.

 The Heavy and Pyro often get viewed as this for new players.
 While both classes are actually capable of being used with finesse and skill, they're viewed as "crutch" because their learning curve is much easier than other classes.

-On the weapons end, items that are viewed as crutch are the Liberty Launcher (viewed as an inferior Direct Hit), the Phlogistinator (viewed as used by just W+M1 Pyros), the Machina (supposedly for Snipers who can't headshot) and the Dead Ringer (viewed as a "get out of jail free" card for bad Spies, though this has decreased since its nerf.)
+On the weapons end, items that are viewed as crutch are the Liberty Launcher (A Rocket Launcher with faster rockets but less damage, making it an opposite in skill floor to the Direct Hit), the Backburner and Phlogistinator (viewed as used by just W+M1 Pyros), the Machina (supposedly for Snipers who can't headshot), and the Dead Ringer (viewed as a "get out of jail free" card for bad Spies, though this has decreased since its nerf.)

 Distracted by the Sexy: Ability to spray images on the environment in a match + Spy class being able to be invisible and backstab enemies + Images of attractive women on the internet = Idea Bulb.

-There was also the description for the "Track Terrorizer" for Scout, which unintentionally implied Scout was hitting on underaged girls, despite being 23.
+There was also the description for the "Track Terrorizer" for Scout, which said the Scout tried hitting on high school girls, despite being 23.

 Fanon Discontinuity: A small subset of fans flatly refuse to accept the official comics and promotional videos as canon, or as anything except promotional material.
 To them, only the game itself is canon and relevant.
 This is becoming harder and harder to justify, however, as the comic, trailer, and "Meet The..." plot has slowly creeped more and more into the game itself.

 Fanwork Only Fans: Until the game became F2P, most of the Yaoi Fangirls making fanart and fanfiction for the game had never even played it, making this a case of Most Gamers Are Male played straight.
 Also applies on a lesser scale to those who mainly follow TF2 for the GMod videos, like Painis Cupcake or Vagineer.
-Reasoning on this can be varied, from "I like the universe, but I don't like first-person shooters/video games in general" to health problems like epilepsy and motion sickness that restrict how much, if any gaming they do.
+Reasoning on this can be varied, from "I like the universe, but I don't like first-person shooters/video games in general" to No Export for You (a lot of fanwork on Tumblr is from Japan and Korea), to health problems like epilepsy and motion sickness that restrict how much, if any gaming they do.

 Flamewar: Team Fortress 2 is one of the most popular team-based online shooters ever.
 Beyond this, there is no aspect of the game that is not subject to actinic flamewars.
 There is no action Valve can take that will not spark flames on the forums.